MyNameIsTrez/grug-tests/README.md

 Once you've ran `./tests.sh`, you can run `objdump -D results/expected.so` to display the assembler contents grug is expected to produce.

+Note that if you're using a Debian-based distribution like Ubuntu 22.04, you might need to run `sudo sysctl vm.mmap_rnd_bits=28` to fix address sanitizer, which `tests.sh` uses.
+See [this GitHub thread](https://github.com/actions/runner-images/issues/9524#issuecomment-2002475952) for context.

 ## gdb

 `gdb --args a.out tests_ok/define_containing_string/input.grug results/expected.so`